 To us, farm data should never be a commodity.
 It should be an asset, and an asset to you.
 “Our data is a valuable resource.
 Like any resource, personal data should be used as a tool to benefit and enhance our lives,” wrote Travizano.
 “At the core of this conversation, we don't need five, 10, or 100 reasons why you should profit from your data.
 We just need one—owning your data is your right.”

-Farm data should be an asset
+Farm data as an asset

 A more general definition of both commodity and asset is one we can get behind: "a useful or valuable thing."
 An asset also holds a more robust meaning, one that any astute business person understands: something owned by you that can produce economic value.